altunixon/wips/lns/altina_ln/ASP-141-Post_1_of_5.md

 "Really?
 Didn’t you tell me I was beautiful before?"<br/>
 "Hey…?!"<br/>
 That was true, but the way she put it made it really easy to misunderstand.<br/>
-Marion’s face turned gloomy as she started mumbling:
+Marion’s face turned gloomy as she started mumbling:<br/>
 "… Leaving jerks like the Black Knight aside… to think that even the Strategist called pretty girls to the battlefield."<br/>
 He had to clear up this misunderstanding quickly.<br/>
-Regis sighed and said:
+Regis sighed and said:<br/>
 "Ms Jessica, it’s mean to tease an upstanding soldier."<br/>
 "Fufu… She just had such an interesting expression when she saw me."<br/>
-Marion glared at her:
+Marion glared at her:<br/>
 "Who exactly are you?"<br/>
 Jessica who was usually elegant acted very provocative today for some reason.
-She said with a faint smile:
+She said with a faint smile:<br/>
 "I’m the deputy leader of the 《Renard Pendu》 mercenary band, Jessica Schweinzeberg.
 As an officer, it’s better for you to not judge a book by its cover."<br/>
 "Tch… Even if you are a mercenary, this is still an Imperial War Camp, so watch your attire."<br/>
 Jessica and Marion glared at each other.<br/>
-Why did things turn out this way?
+Why did things turn out this way?<br/>
 Regis’ stomach started to ache.<br/>
 "… Erm, Second Grade Combat Officer Marion, I will leave the command of the security perimeter to you.
 Ms Jessica, how can I help you?"<br/>
-Marion finally remembered she had work to do, and said with a salute:
+Marion finally remembered she had work to do, and said with a salute:<br/>
 "I will take my leave then!
 I will make haste and complete my assignment!"<br/>
 She ran off in a hurry.<br/>
 Jessica who was left behind shrugged.<br/>